 A contract was awarded to ProVen Management, Inc. of Oakland, California, for Tunnel Notching and Drainage Improvements on the tunnels in Segment 1 of the PCEP corridor.
 The contract consists of two (2) main elements: notching of the four (4) tunnels to increase clearance for the new EMU vehicles; and drainage improvements in tunnels 1 and 4 for the benefit of Caltrain operations.
 The drainage improvements were performed as a Concurrent Non-Project Activity (CNPA), and the work was paid for by Caltrain.
 The JPB issued a Notice to Proceed to the contractor on October 6, 2018.
 Installation of the Overhead Contact System (OCS) in the tunnel bores was later added by Change Order.
 Inspection of the OCS in the tunnel bores has been completed and the contractor has demobilized.
 The JPB has negotiated a settlement with ProVen that covers both the Tunnel Notching and CEMOF Modifications contracts.
-Close-out of both ProVen contracts is in progress.
+The JPB reports that it has closed-out the ProVen Tunnel Notching Contract, however, no date was provided.